 Viruses have distinct CPEs, just as colonies of bacteria on agar plates have unique morphologies.

-Some CPE can be readily observed in unfixed unstained cells under low power of the light microscope but several types of CPE are distinguishable in living cultures thus requiring fixation and staining of the cells.
+Some CPE can be readily observed in unfixed, unstained cells under the low power of the light microscope.
+Still, several types of CPE are distinguishable in living cultures, thus requiring fixation and staining of the cells.
 Cell cultures are stained with hematoxylin, a basic dye, and eosin, an acidic dye.

-Recognizing CPE and using it as a diagnostic tool requires much experience in examining both stained and unstained cultures of many cell types.
-Uninfected cells should always be run as a control to distinguish age-related changes in infected cells form cytopathic effect.
+Recognizing CPE and using it as a diagnostic tool requires much experience examining both stained and unstained cultures of many cell types.
+Uninfected cells should always be run as a control to distinguish age-related changes in infected cells from the cytopathic effects.